pascal-kuschkowitz/Inf-Proj-ProductDev/README.md

 # Social Blog

 A small database project that runs on the web.
+Don't try it at home!

 ## Run